 When two automobiles travel in the same direction, a motorcyclist may “split lanes” by riding between them.
-To ride on the white dashed line that separates lanes, often known as “white-lining,” is legal.
+To ride on the white dashed line that separates lanes in the direction of travel, often known as “white-lining,” is legal.

 Lane splitting is exclusively sanctioned by law in California.
-For instance, it is perfectly legal to bike between lanes of traffic in Los Angeles, even if the traffic is going slowly on one of the city’s numerous roads.
+For instance, it is perfectly legal to bike or ride a motorcycle between lanes of traffic in Los Angeles, even if the traffic is going slowly on one of the city’s numerous roads.

 For a free legal consultation, call 866-499-8989